-Individual health insurance policies through UnitedHealthcare (UHC) are more expensive than average; however, plans will most often come with added benefits and access to wellness programs.
-Additionally, many customers have rated UHC well due to its supportive customer service department and smartphone app that can provide in-depth health analysis.
-UHC is the largest health insurance company by total policyholders.
-This is exemplified by the large suite of products that the provider offers, including health, dental, vision and disability.
+Individual health insurance policies through UnitedHealthcare (UHC) are more expensive than average.
+But these plans usually come with added benefits and access to wellness programs.
+Many customers rate UHC well due to its supportive customer service department and smartphone app.
+UHC is the largest health insurance company by total customers.
+The company offers many different products, including health, dental, vision and disability insurance.

 Plans and options